Mnux9/JEPT/README.md

 JPL EPHEMRIS PROCESSING TOOL

-This is a tool for generating azimuth and eleveation from ephermis data based on entered QTH location.
+This is a tool for generating azimuth and eleveation of selected spacecraft from ephermis data based on entered QTH location.